best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Similar steps are often repeated when testing multiple combinations of inputs and outputs.
 Parametrization allows us to reduce repetition in our test code, in a similar way to writing our logic in functions.
-We specify pairs of inputs and expected outputs, so that our testing tool can repeat the same test for each scenario.
+You should specify pairs of inputs and expected outputs, so that your testing tool can repeat the same test for each scenario.

-This approach is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
+Using parameterisation in a test framework is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
 Using functionality from test packages may provide improved running efficiency and more detailed reporting of test failures.

 In `pytest`, this can be achieved using the [Parametrize mark](https://docs.pytest.org/en/stable/parametrize.html).